 But she became suspicious when she received a second call asking for more money.
 The caller said the crash had caused damage to a nearby business and he needed another wire of $5‚000.
 Because of her suspicions‚ the woman gave him a “test” by asking him his grandfather’s name.
 Of course the man did not know the grandfather’s name‚ so the scam ended there.
 Unfortunately‚ the woman was out of the $5‚000.

-In some instances‚ consumers consider filing for bankruptcy in Los Angeles after being victimized.
+In some instances‚ consumers consider filing for bankruptcy in Woodland Hills after being victimized.
 Eliminating debts and gaining a brighter future is possible when the money lost may be recouped post-bankruptcy.
 If you are a victim of financial fraud or mounting debt‚ speak with an experienced bankruptcy attorney to see if this solution is right for you.

 How to Avoid Becoming a Financial Scam Victim‚ by Loren Berlin‚ Daily Finance